CSCfi/csc-user-guide/docs/computing/webinterface/index.md

-# Puhti web interface
+# Web interfaces for Puhti and Mahti

 ## Intro

-The Puhti web interface at [www.puhti.csc.fi](https://www.puhti.csc.fi) can be used to access the Puhti supercomputer using only a web browser.
+The web interfaces for Puhti and Mahti at [www.puhti.csc.fi](https://www.puhti.csc.fi) and [www.mahti.csc.fi](https://www.mahti.csc.fi) can be used to access the supercomputers using only a web browser.
 With the web interface you can:

 - View, download and upload files
 - Launch common graphical applications and connect to them directly from the browser